zoliseress/DINO-DETR-Train/README.md

 |   ├── inference.py              # Running inference and visualize the predictions
 │   ├── lightning_module.py       # PyTorch Lightning module for training and validation
 │   ├── matcher.py                # The Hungarian algorithm.
+│   ├── plot_losses.py            # Merge train and val TB losses into one plot
 │   ├── plot.py                   # Visualization functions for model predictions (for inference)
 │   ├── train.py                  # Training loop and logic
 |   └── training_diagnostics.py   # Timing and memory diagnostics